 Tom Ellman (Computer Science)

 Role-playing computer games allow a player to be a character in a story set in a virtual world.
 The story develops over time in response actions and choices made by the player-character (PC).
 Some games allow the PC to wander freely in the virtual world; however, the resulting story usually lacks drama and narrative coherence.
 Other games realize drama and coherence by narrowing the range of the PC's choices and actions; however, the player usually feels he/she has little control over the evolving story-line.
 Future replay of the game leads only to minor variations in the story-line.
 In previous work we attempted to overcome this trade-off by developing a drama manager that uses constraint-based adversary search to respond to the PC's actions/choices.
 The drama manager controls actions/reactions of non-player characters (NPCs) and offers actions/choices to the PC.
 In so-doing, the manager promotes drama and narrative coherence while giving the PC considerable freedom of choice and action.
-This summer we will build on our previous work by developing a library of narrative building-blocks.
+This summer we will build on our previous work by developing a library design patterns.
 The library will be used by the drama-manager to offer choices/actions to the PC, and to respond to his/her choices/actions with outcomes that promote interest, uncertainty and suspense, i.e., drama.

 How should students express their interest in this project?
 Interested students should contact me by email (email@example.com) to arrange an appointment to discuss the project.